USS Kitty Hawk (CV-63): 1998 to 2008

 With the decommissioning of Independence on 30 September 1998, Kitty Hawk became the second-oldest active warship in the US Navy and was authorized to fly the First Navy Jack.

 Kitty Hawk set sail for a planned three-month underway period on 2 March 1999, which included Exercise Tandem Thrust off Guam.
 Following the exercise, the Kitty Hawk/CVW-5 team was ordered to the Persian Gulf to enforce the No-Fly Zone over Southern Iraq.
 CVW-5 pilots flew more than 8,800 sorties in 116 days, including 1,300 combat sorties, dropping more than 20 tons of ordnance.
-On the return trip to Japan, Kitty Hawk made port visits to Perth, Western Australia, and Pattaya, Thailand.
+On the return trip to Japan, Kitty Hawk made port visits to Fremantle, Western Australia, and Pattaya, Thailand.
 Kitty Hawk returned to Yokosuka on 25 August 1999.
 She was again underway to the Sea of Japan on 22 October to participate in Exercises Foal Eagle and AnnualEx 11G.

 On 11 April 2000, Kitty Hawk departed Yokosuka, Japan, for routine local area operations and participated in Exercise Cobra Gold with the navies of Singapore and Thailand.
 Kitty Hawk participated in Exercise Foal Eagle in Fall 2000 and deployed again in March 2001 for a Spring underway period with a historic stop.
 On 22 March, Kitty Hawk became the first aircraft carrier to ever moor pier-side in Singapore, as the ship visited the brand new Changi Pier, located at the Republic of Singapore Navy's Changi Naval Base.
 On 29 April, shortly after a visit to Guam, Kitty Hawk celebrated 40 years of active service as the ship and crew sailed south to participate in Exercise Tandem Thrust 2001 with the Australian and Canadian navies.
 The ship returned to Yokosuka on 11 June 2001.

 On 17 October 2000, and again on 9 November 2000, Kitty Hawk was buzzed by a group of Russian warplanes in the Sea of Japan, which proceeded to take pictures of the reaction on deck.
 General Anatoly Kornukov, then Russian air force's commander in chief, stated that the Russian warplanes managed to evade Kitty Hawks antiaircraft defense system and that "In the pictures, you can clearly see the panic on deck."

 In October 2001, Kitty Hawk deployed to the North Arabian Sea for the beginning of Operation Enduring Freedom.
 The ship served as an afloat forward staging base for the 160th Special Operations Aviation Regiment, with a reduced air wing.

 In April 2002, Kitty Hawk was underway for her scheduled spring training.
 Along with a Guam port call, the spring underway included port visits to Singapore and Hong Kong, where the crew celebrated Kitty Hawks 41st birthday.
 In the fall of 2002, Kitty Hawk was training in the Western Pacific.
 Kitty Hawk and her battle group combined with U.S. Air Force units and elements of the Japan Maritime Self Defense Force to conduct AnnualEx 14G in the waters surrounding Japan.
 Later, the ship and her crew made a port visit to Hong Kong.